99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 # Cognito
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/17343071-a6ff-4e38-a0f3-a8a9a40080ae">

-give users an identity to interact with web or mobile apps (outside of AWS) so in exam if they say
+give users an identity to interact with web or mobile apps (outside of AWS)
-"hundreds of users", "mobile users", "authenticate with SAML"
+IMPORTANT in exam if they say "hundreds of users", "mobile users", "authenticate with SAML"

 Cognito user pool (CUP):
-are for AUTHENTICATION (identify verification). create a serverless DB of your users. sign-in function for app users.
+- are for AUTHENTICATION (identify verification). create a serverless DB of your users. sign-in function for app users.
   Username / email / password / MFA / phone verify. / login with Google (federate identity). block users compromised.
-when they login they get back a JSON web toke JST.
+- when they login they get back a JSON web toke JST.
-CUP can invoke Lambda on triggers.
+- CUP can invoke Lambda on triggers.
-It offers a Hosted authentication UI that you can use in your apps.
+- It offers a Hosted authentication UI that you can use in your apps.
-Offers Adaptive Authentication: block sign-ins or require MFA if the login is suspicious.
+- Offers Adaptive Authentication: block sign-ins or require MFA if the login is suspicious.
-We can integrate it with API Gateway and ALB (offload the auth. to the load balancer) we can use 2 ways to auth:
+- We can integrate it with API Gateway and ALB (offload the auth. to the load balancer) we can use 2 ways to auth:
   With Cognito user pools, or OIDC auth.
-you can add sign-up and sign-in to mobile and web apps and it also offers a user directory so
+- you can add sign-up and sign-in to mobile and web apps and it also offers a user directory so
   user accounts can be created directly within the user pool.
 Users also have the ability to reset their passwords

 Cognito Identity pools (federated identities):
 are for AUTHORIZATUION (access control) AWS credentials to users to access AWS resources directly, temporary
 credentials by logging in with public providers (amazon, google, apple, Facebook), or users in an Amazon Cognito pool.

-Amazon Cognito Sync: creates a local cache for the identity data.
+Amazon Cognito Sync:
+creates a local cache for the identity data.
 Your app talks to this local cache when it reads and
 writes keys.
 So even when you are offline.
 When the synchronize method is called, changes from the service are pulled to the device, changes are available to other devices to synchronize.

 WE CAN ALSO ALLOW FOR UNAUTHENTICATEDS GUEST ACCESS With Amazon Cognito with unauthenticated access enabled.